Below are our rescues. All with different stories. Young and old, abused, neglected, scared…now safe, restored, and most of all LOVED.

 Broken / Whole

 Sweet Abu has come a very long way.
 Saved as a 6 month old from a bad situation, landing in a new, equally bad situation, arriving to us at about a year old only knowing neglect and starvation.
 He was a body score of 2 when he got to us.
 He was weak, and broken, both in body and spirit.
 Now he is in great shape both mentally and physically.
 This boy has such kind eyes.
-Being a Gruella, his color is ever changing from season to season.
+Being a Gruella, his color is ever changing from season too season.
 He’s one cool little guy.
+Abu has recently transitioned into the Beta of the herd.

 Weak / Strong

-Don’t let the small size full you.
+Don’t let the small size fool you.
 He is all stud-muffin.
 This little guy was so weak when he arrived.
 At a body score of 1 – 2, he could not even stand on his own.
 We spent our first 2 nights together with me sleeping in his stall and holding him up to eat and drink.
 Thank God, he has made a full recovery and doesn’t hold a grudge.
 Just another testament to how these sweet creatures are so forgiving.
 Bubba is spunky and healthy.
 His stout little body is the shortest of all the mini horses.
-Don’t let his little size full you, he is so strong!
 This little guy makes my heart smile.

 Forgotten / Remembered